mayanksinghrathore/ai_chatbot_utilizing_neural_networks_using_tensorflow_and_keras/README.md

 This chatbot is built on pycharm platform.
 It utilizes open cv,tensorflow and keras to train data.(file name:training.py) This project is built using opencv and python on pycharm.
-Training od data utilizes CNN(convolutional Neural Network) generated using tensorflow and keras.
+Training of data utilizes CNN(convolutional Neural Network) generated using tensorflow and keras.
 Chatbot file: (chatbot.py)
 dataset file :(intent.json)
 Requirement of GPU on workstation is not necessary.